giuseppeceravolo/giuseppeceravolo.github.io/_posts/2019-07-06-my-data-science-journey-has-begun.md

   excerpt: "What a wonderful moment it was when I decided to start this journey!
 Let me tell you about my passion for Data Science and why I started this website"
 ---

-# Giuseppe Ceravolo thinking about himself in the future...

 I am writing down this post at 9:32pm of July 6, 2019, and I am wondering what I will be like in 3, 5, 10 years from today.

 I do not know yet.